-It is Christmas now and it will be again.
+It is Christmas Present, here and now, and it will be again.
 Along the way our stories will twist and we’ll face the things we wish for and some we wish we wouldn’t.
 There will be loss and obstacles, questions, joy and darkness.
 Things will end while others are just beginning.
 Everything will change, repeatedly.
 Carry hope, heedless of the season, and it will be the gift that we are giving.

 + + +